-The Nikon D7500 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in April 2017 and November 2017.
+The Nikon D7500 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in April 2017 and November 2017.
 The D7500 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7500) and a Four Thirds sensor.
 The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 20.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Nikon D7500 and the Panasonic G9.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is somewhat smaller (6 percent) than the Nikon D7500.
 Moreover, the G9 is slightly lighter (9 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.